FAQs

 What does a plumbing leak specifically have to do with termites?

-While termites are the primary concern, other wood-destroying organisms can cause significant damage.
-Powder-post beetles are second to termites in destructiveness and can inflict extensive harm before detection.
-Carpenter ants and carpenter bees are also threats.
-All these organisms thrive in high-moisture conditions, often caused by plumbing issues or damaged seals.
-Early detection and moisture control are essential in preventing infestations and fungal growth.If you have never seen termite swarms in your home, could you still have termites?
+While termites are the primary concern, powder-post beetles are the second most destructive wood pests.
+Like termites, they can cause extensive damage before detection.
+Carpenter ants and bees are also noteworthy wood-destroying organisms.
+All these pests thrive in high moisture conditions, which often result from plumbing issues or damaged toilet seals.
+Early detection of fungal growth can be treated with fungicides, but severe cases may require professional wood replacement.If you have never seen termite swarms in your home, could you still have termites?

 Section 1 findings refer to visible, active evidence of infestation by termites, carpenter ants, wood-boring beetles, or fungal infections.
-Section 2 findings indicate conditions that could lead to future infestations or infections, such as excessive moisture or earth-to-wood contact.
-During property transactions, lenders typically require Section 1 issues to be addressed before sale completion.Is termite inspection important?
+Section 2 findings indicate conditions likely to lead to infestation or infection, such as moisture issues or earth-to-wood contact.
+During property sales, most lenders require Section 1 issues to be addressed before closing.
+To safeguard your investment and ensure a smooth escrow process, contact Tri-Pacific Termite for a detailed inspection and prompt treatment of all Section 1 and 2 findings.Is termite inspection important?